AdityaMisra01/TabTracker/README.md

 ## To delete every lead from the lead list double-click on the "delete all" button

-# To load this extension in your Chrome browser then click the link below.
+# To load this extension in your Chrome browser click the link below.

 https://scribehow.com/shared/How_to_load_the_extension__l338giR3Sv6x84IiTzSxQQ